-Premium Rates - Standard and Additional Death and Total & Permanent Disability cover
+Premium Rates - Standard Death cover and Additional Death and Total & Permanent Disability cover

-Your insurance premiums are determined by your age, gender, amount of insurance and the premium rates applying to your Employer Plan.
-The table below shows the annual premium for each \$10,000 of cover.
+Your insurance premiums are determined by your age, amount of insurance and the premium rates applying to the Plan.
+The table below shows the annual premium for each \$10.000 of cover.